 The Office of the Secretary coordinates the planning of all National Committee, Executive Committee and Standing Committee meetings.
 This office also serves as the DNC’s liaison to the National Committee members.
 As the party’s official record keeper, the Secretary’s Office maintains the DNC’s official membership lists and coordinates archival storage of the party’s official records.
-It also complies the list of national convention delegates, oversees convention voting operations, and publishes the official proceedings of each convention.
+It also compiles the list of national convention delegates, oversees convention voting operations, and publishes the official proceedings of each convention.

 Party Affairs and Delegate Selection (PADS)

-This department oversees the institutional affairs of the Democratic National Committee including maintaining party rules, planning and carrying out delegate selection, DNC and convention standing committees, facilitating official appointments and nominations, and early preparations for the convention.
+This department oversees the institutional affairs of the Democratic National Committee, including maintaining party rules, planning and carrying out delegate selection, DNC and convention standing committees, facilitating official appointments and nominations, and early preparations for the convention.

 Political & Organizing

 The Political & Organizing Department develops and implements the coordinated campaign strategy on behalf of the DNC with Democratic candidates at federal, state, and local levels.
-The Department also coordinates the interaction between the party, state parties, and allied organizations, and grassroots leaders across the country.
+The department also coordinates the interaction between the party, state parties, and allied organizations, and grassroots leaders across the country.

-The Technology Department provides the DNC, its fellow committees, and campaigns with the data, tools, and expertise to create data-driven solutions and strategy.
+The Technology Department provides the DNC, its sister committees, and campaigns with the data, tools, and expertise to create data-driven solutions and strategy.
 The department is responsible for designing, building, and supporting the party’s data resources and tools, headquarters IT, critical campaign and voter protection applications, and cybersecurity and disinformation programs.